favonia/hdtt2020-notes/README.md

 It is recommended to install the most recent TeX distributions, such as [TeXLive](https://www.tug.org/texlive/) and [MiKTeX](https://miktex.org/).

-Please install the TeX package `newtx` via your OS or TeX package manager if you see the following error message:
+In case you see the following error message, please install the TeX package `newtx` via your OS or TeX package manager:
 ```
 kpathsea: Running mktexmf txex-bar
 !
 I can't find file `txex-bar'.